 Additionally, the Mayor, Chief Administrative Officer, or an assigned representative can also direct that flags be lowered for other appropriate reasons.

-Flags at St. Catharines City Hall and City facilities will be lowered to half-mast from Thursday, November 27 to Monday, December 1 in memory of Dave Dittrick, a former City employee at Victoria Lawn Cemetery.
+Flags at St. Catharines City Hall and City facilities are lowered to half-mast from in memory of Ali (Alice) Van Ojen, a City of St. Catharines crossing guard with 45 years of service.

 Commemorative Dates |